Chart Color Schemes

 Greenacre - South's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Greenacre - South, with younger cohorts seeing very low prevalence of common health conditions.
-The rate of private health cover was found to be very low at approximately 47% of the total population (~6,388 people), compared to the national average of 55.3%.
+Approximately 47% of the total population (~6,388 people) have private health cover, compared to the national average of 55.3%.

-The most common medical conditions in the area were diabetes and arthritis, impacting 6.1 and 5.9% of residents respectively.
-A total of 76.7% of residents declared themselves completely clear of medical ailments, slightly higher than the 75.8% across Greater Sydney.
-As of 2021, the area has 14.2% of residents aged 65 and over (1,935 people), which is lower than the 15.8% in Greater Sydney.
+The most common medical conditions in the area are diabetes and arthritis, impacting 6.1 and 5.9% of residents respectively.
+A total of 76.7% of residents declared themselves completely clear of medical ailments, compared to 75.8% across Greater Sydney.
+As of 2021, 14.2% of residents are aged 65 and over (1,935 people), which is lower than the 15.8% in Greater Sydney.

 Frequently Asked Questions - Health